 Acute sinusitis lasts for generally four weeks or less and goes away with the appropriate medications and treatment.

-Sub-acute is a little tricky since it doesn’t go away quickly despite the use of medications.
-This lasts for between four to eight weeks.
+Sub-acute sinusitis is a little tricky since it doesn’t go away quickly despite the use of medications.
+This lasts for four to eight weeks.

 3. Chronic Sinusitis